opengeospatial/ogcapi-environmental-data-retrieval/Implementations.md

 ```

 ### ESRI Image Server facade
 Servers:
 -   [Example Server](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/Implementations.md#example-server)  Proof-of-Concept developed by Pete Trevelyan and ESRI developers.
 Supports point and area queries.
 The server will be further developed to increase the supported EDR query patterns.

 Clients:
 -   [Example Client](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/Implementations.md#example-client) There will be no specialist client created other than those already available.
-At the most basic level the server may be accessed using Swagger Hub that is invoked by the home / address.
+At the most basic level the server may be accessed using Swagger Hub that is invoked by the `home / address`.

 Server description:
 The server in a simple proxy server that translates EDR queries into the native ESRI Rest API for Image Server.

-Client description:
+Client description: Not Applicable

-### Sample requests
+#### Sample requests
--   The [sample requests](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/Implementations.md#sample-requests-4) will be generated by using the Swagger Hub based on the YMAL Swagger document that may be obtained using /doc
+-   The [sample requests](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/Implementations.md#sample-requests-4) will be generated by using the Swagger Hub based on the YAML Swagger document that may be obtained using `/doc`

-### Sample workflows
+#### Sample workflows
 [Sample URLs](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/Implementations.md#sample-workflows-3)
  -   There is no need to support a semi-permanent server, as the proxy server will normally be set up by the user.
  -   Command Line Invocations